-Sebaceous Hyperplasia occur on the skin from adolescence onwards, and are most commonly found on the face, usually around the T Zone.
+Sebaceous Hyperplasia occurs on the skin from adolescence onwards, and are most commonly found on the face, usually around the T Zone.

 They are yellowish or white in appearance and can be mistaken for milia, and have a central dip where the pore is.

-These are benign tumours of the sweat glands that also look like milia; Interestingly they are growths of the sweat glands and are completely benign and are often mistaken for flat warts or pimples.
+These are benign tumours of the sweat glands that also look like milia.
+Interestingly, they are growths of the sweat glands and are completely benign.
+They are often mistaken for flat warts or pimples.

 This is one of those skin conditions I often see in my clinic, especially with those who have sensitive skin conditions.